 Want to learn more about best practices for teaching and learning or prepare for an academic position?
 Future Faculty and Academic Careers and the CIRTL Network sponsor a wide range of course opportunities, including in-person, online and massive open online courses, both for credit and not-for-credit.

 - ALS 6014: Theater Techniques for Enhancing Teaching and Public Speaking – Learn to use theater techniques to help enhance your classroom teaching and public speaking in both formal and informal environments.
+(Fall)

 CIRTL Network Courses